mohamed-elfiky/hw-rspec-rails-intro/part7.md

 The revised spec in Figure~\ref{fig:api_key_exception} expresses this implicit requirement as a new spec.
-Note that we have created \C{context} blocks to separate specs related to the happy path and specs related to the sad path.  \C{context} is just an alias for \C{describe} to make specs more readable, just as
-\C{Given/When/Then} are all aliases to the same method in Cucumber.
+Note that we have created `context` blocks to separate specs related to the happy path and specs related to the sad path.  `context` is just an alias for `describe` to make specs more readable, just as `Given/When/Then` are all aliases to the same method in Cucumber.
 Future happy-path specs can go inside the first group and future sad-path specs can go inside the second group.

-This leads to a new \x{implicit requirement} that we discovered while experimenting with the gem: "It should raise an ``invalid key'' exception if an invalid key is provided."
+This leads to a new \x{implicit requirement} that we discovered while experimenting with the gem: "It should raise an "invalid key" exception if an invalid key is provided."

-Unfortunately, this spec will actually call the real TMDb service every time it is executed, making the spec neither \B{F}ast (each call takes a few seconds to complete) nor \B{R}epeatable (the test will behave differently if TMDb is down or your computer is not connected to the Internet).
+Unfortunately, this spec will actually call the real TMDb service every time it is executed, making the spec neither **F**ast (each call takes a few seconds to complete) nor **R**epeatable (the test will behave differently if TMDb is down or your computer is not connected to the Internet).
 Even if you only ran tests while connected to the Internet, it is very